 Deep sea port expansion

-The construction will be staggered in several phases.
-The first step corresponds to the plan below.
-This is a partial stage proposing a new outer harbour and initial facilities to operate ocean-going vessels either in liquid bulk or dry bulk.
+The sketch below shows the first part of the constrution proposing a new outer harbour and initial facilities to operate ocean-going vessels either in liquid bulk or dry bulk.
+A second step will follow.

 – 1 liquid bulk terminal (25 ha min) + 4 berths for tankers.